Skip navigation

 Matthew Johnson

 My research converges around the relationship between material conditions, public policy and health and wellbeing.
-At present, I am leading a multidisciplinary team examining the health case for Universal Basic Income.
+At present, I am leading a multidisciplinary team examining the health case for Basic Income.
 This NIHR and Wellcome Trust funded project examines the prospective role of basic income as a public health and economic measure in our time of crisis.
 I am involved in evaluation of the Welsh basic income pilot for care leavers and in development, with Autonomy and Big Locals, of micropiots in Jarrow and East Finchley.

 We have made key contributions to five areas of the debate by: 1) mapping out pathways to health through a model of impact developed from existing evidence that suggests broader, cascading benefits than previously asserted within the literature; 2) identifying deficits in previous evaluations that have prevented accurate measurement of health impact and developing research protocols in response; 3) developing a method of modelling through dynamic microsimulation that suggests the long-term positive economic impact of the policy from savings in health budgets and increased productivity may make a generous UBI affordable; 4) demonstrating that public support for the policy is much higher than politicians believe by deploying behavioural science to examine trends in perceptions and, 5) presenting the first examination of the ethics of deploying UBI to promote health.